scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 important astrodynamic metric.
 We can certainly estimate these quantities using trajectory queries, perhaps by plotting the relative distance between two bodies and looking for the local minima.
-However, MONTE provides us with infrastructure for searching through various relationship-spaces and identifying some of these key events.
+However, MONTE provides tools for searching through various relationship-spaces and identifying some of these key events.
-The ``M.EventSpec`` set of classes classes allow us to define the type of event we are looking for and then search through the requisite relationships to identify occurrences.
+The ``M.EventSpec`` set of classes allow us to define a particular event type then search through the requisite relationships to identify specific occurrences.
 The ``M.Event`` class is used to report the relevant data associated with an occurrence.

-Lets see how this works in practice.
-We will use ``M.ApsisEvent`` (which is a specific type of ``M.EventSpec``) to find the precise time and distance of Voyager 2's closest approach with Uranus.
-The first step is to define our ``M.ApsisEvent``.
+Continuing the example, we will use ``M.ApsisEvent`` (which is a specific type of ``M.EventSpec``) to find the precise time and distance of Voyager 2's closest approach with Uranus.

 .. code-block:: python